 Georgia O’Keefe: She is an interesting and fascinating painter and of course I’d like to talk to all the painters.
 I’d like to talk to Clinton, Van Gogh and a few of the other guys.
 I’m also interested in the impressionists.

 And I would like to say to them, “What have you learned?”
 I think every character has a place of pure experience and I would love to learn what they have learned over and above everybody else.

 Which one book had a profound impact on your life?
 What was it about this book that impacted you so deeply?
 Did you have an emotional or intellectual attachment to this book?
 Why?

-The Hero With a Thousand Faces by Joseph Campbell.
+Ron LeBlanc: The Hero with a Thousand Faces (The Collected Works of Joseph Campbell) by Joseph Campbell.
 I see myself as being on a low grade journey and I’ve always been out in the world doing deeds, and I guess this is a self mythology and Joseph Campbell without question has gathered quite clearly all the pan-global myths and has articulated a pretty distinct underpinning of man’s journey, a kind of hero’s journey.
 He talks about Prometheus, Jason and so on.
 He talks about all these journeys and he really spoke to me.
 I have been out there on this mythological journey.
 I think it is very true and we are all mythological beasts and we follow the stages of mythology whether we know it or not.